-The staff consists of 10 people in total, including the 4 founding teachers who are all members of the same family (a couple and their children, who both have B2 English).
-There is 1 secretary and there are currently 4 full-time teachers at the school, all of whom were trained here at the school.
+The staff consists of 10 people in total, including the 4 founding teachers who are all members of the same family (a couple and their children, who both learned English to a C1 level here in Casanare).
+There is 1 secretary and there are currently 6 full-time teachers at the school, all of whom were trained here at the school.

 If you're interested in learning about llanero (plains) culture while teaching a foreign language, you found the right place!

-Our school is focused on providing high quality education to students in all subjects, with a special focus on foreign language education.
-For over 5 years, we've been hosting foreign teachers and travelers for informal exchanges.
+Our school is focused on providing high-quality education to students in all subjects, with a special focus on foreign language education.
+For over 6 years, we've been hosting foreign teachers and travelers for informal exchanges.

 We're ready to accept you into our tight-knit community with open arms!

 As a foreigner, you will be welcomed with open arms and lots of interest from locals.
 You can also get to know Llanero (plains) culture, like the typical music, dance and food of the region.
-This is a big town (around 40,000 people) so there's a lot to do here if you like to explore, and there are other places nearby that you can travel to cheaply by bus (20.000 to 40.000 pesos each way, or 6 to 15 USD).
+This is a big town (around 40,000 people) so there's a lot to do here if you like to explore, and there are other places nearby that you can travel to cheaply by bus.

-Mandarin Chinese teachers, English teachers, Portuguese and French teachers are all in need for this school.
+Mandarin Chinese teachers, English teachers, Maths, and Science teachers are all in need for this school.
 We need someone who will teach around 23 hours of classes per week.
 We're flexible with scheduling, but if you could teach in the morning that would be ideal.

-Any foreigner is welcome in our school.
-You don't need to have any teaching experience - in fact, we're most interested in the stories and the opportunities for cultural exchange you'll provide.
+To volunteer at the place, you don't need to have any teaching experience.
+We're most interested in the stories and the opportunities for cultural exchange you'll provide.

-Lunch is provided during the week by the school, and we will pay a food stipend so you can buy groceries at other times.
-We can take you to the grocery store, too.
+Lunch and breakfast is provided during the week by the school.
 The local grocery store has a free delivery service and there is a small store 5 blocks away that sells essentials (fruits and vegetables, milk, butter, rice, spices, etc).